i0nutt/book/README.md

 # book
-test-API not up to date with
+test-API not up to date with API controller
-API controller so pls ignore errors from tests folder
+Ignore errors from tests folder